Desh Pal S. Verma: Career

 At The Ohio State University, Verma participated in multiple interdisciplinary graduate programs, including molecular biology, cellular biology, developmental biology, applied plant sciences, plant pathology, and biochemistry.

 Verma’s research has included the isolation of the first plant mRNA, cloning of the first soybean leghemoglobin gene, and the identification of several novel genes referred to as nodulins, including one encoding the enzyme Uricase.
-A related enzyme was later isolated from raspberry and has been developed by a biotechnology company for potential therapeutic use in treating hyperuricemia.

-Throughout his career, Verma has trained over 165 graduate students, postdoctoral researchers, and visiting scientists in laboratories in both Canada and the United States.
+Throughout his career, Verma trained over 100 graduate students, postdoctoral researchers, and visiting scientists.

 Select publications

-Verma has authored over 220 peer-reviewed research publications and edited 11 academic books.
-Over the course of his career, he has been an invited speaker at numerous international scientific conferences.
-He has also served as a consultant to several international companies and was an advisor to the Planning Commission of India (now NITI Aayog) on agricultural biotechnology from 2006 to 2011.
+Verma authored over 200 peer-reviewed research publications and edited 11 academic books.
+Over the course of his career, he was an invited speaker at numerous international scientific conferences.
+He also served as a consultant to several companies and was an advisor to the Planning Commission of India (now NITI Aayog) on agricultural biotechnology from 2006 to 2011.